-Form 10-Q ------ ------
+Form 10-Q

-Form 10-Q Mark One) Z QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE 1934 ES EXCHANGE ACT OF For the quarterly period ended March 31, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITE 1934 ES EXCHANGE ACT OF Commission File Number 001-33038 ZIOPHARM Oncology, Inc. (Exact name of registrant as specified in its charter) (State or other jurisdiction of (I.R.S.
-475642 Employer cation No.) One First Avenue, Parris Building 34, Navy Yard Plaza Boston, Massachusetts 02129 (617) 259-1970 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Se he preceding 12 months (or for such shorter period than the registrant was required to file such reports), and (2) has been he past 90 days.
-Yes: \square No: \square ndicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, evubmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period and post such files).
-Yes: 🗵 No: 🗆 - ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or sm lefinitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchang 1 0 1 1 Large accelerated filer Accelerated filer √ Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes: □ No: ☑ The number of shares of the registrant's common stock, \$.001 par value, outstanding as of May 1, 2013, was 83,562,779 s hares.
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2013

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number 001-33038

+ZIOPHARM Oncology, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 84-1475642 (I.R.S.
+Employer Identification No.)

+Accelerated filer

+Smaller reporting company

+One First Avenue, Parris Building 34, Navy Yard Plaza Boston, Massachusetts 02129 (617) 259-1970

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period than the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes:  No: 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes: $\boxtimes$ No: $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer $\Box$

+Non-accelerated filer $\Box$ (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes: 🗆 No: 🖂

+The number of shares of the registrant's common stock, \$.001 par value, outstanding as of July 31, 2013, was 83,522,763 shares.

-ZIOPHARM Oncology, Inc. (a development stage company) NOTE REGARDING FORWARD-LOOKING STATEMENTS
+NOTE REGARDING FORWARD-LOOKING STATEMENTS

 This report contains forward-looking statements that are based on our current beliefs and expectations.
-These forward-looking statements may be accompanied by such words as "anticipate," "believe," "estimate," "expect," "forecast," "intend," "may," "plan," "project," "target," "will" and other words and terms of similar meaning.
+These forward-looking statements may be accompanied by such words as "anticipate," "believe," "estimate," "forecast," "intend," "may," "plan," "project," "target," "will" and other words and terms of similar meaning.
 Reference is made in particular to forward-looking statements regarding:

-- the anticipated amount, timing and accounting of deferred revenues, milestone and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - the protection afforded by our patent rights; - · our assessment of the potential impact on our future revenues of healthcare reform legislation in the United States; - the timing and impact of measures worldwide designed to reduce healthcare costs; - the impact of the deterioration of the credit and economic conditions in certain countries in Europe; - · our ability to finance our operations and business initiatives and obtain funding for such activities; - the sufficiency of our cash, investments and cash flows from operations and our expected uses of cash; - the costs and timing of the development and commercialization of our pipeline products and services; - · additional planned regulatory filings for and commercialization of our synthetic biology product candidates and Palifosfamide; and - contract manufacturing activity;
+- the anticipated amount, timing and accounting of deferred revenues, milestone and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - the protection afforded by our patent rights; - our assessment of the potential impact on our future revenues of healthcare reform legislation in the United States; - the timing and impact of measures worldwide designed to reduce healthcare costs; - the impact of the deterioration of the credit and economic conditions in certain countries in Europe; - our ability to finance our operations and business initiatives and obtain funding for such activities; - the sufficiency of our cash, investments and cash flows from operations and our expected uses of cash; - the costs and timing of the development and commercialization of our pipeline products and services; - additional planned regulatory filings for and commercialization of our synthetic biology product candidates and Palifosfamide; and - contract manufacturing activity;